jfemiani/srp-boxes/README.md

 API Documentation is not currently hosted.
 To build documentation use

+    cd docs
-    make doc
+    make html
+    browse _build/html/index.html

 # Data

 We build our models on data provided by the Salt River Project (SRP); we will seek permission to make it public.
 In the meantime, if you want access to the data you will have to send me an email and I will forward it along.

-* LiDAR data: Please request this by email
-* RGB 4" Aerial Ortho-Imagery: Please request this by email.
-* Manually annotated boxes: link TBD

-The data is provided as three archives; place them directly under the repo's `data` folder and run
+To prepare the data for training:
     make data

-To prepare the data for training.